rfong/rflog/_posts/2021-06-15-ultralight-web.md

 ## GLSL fragment shaders

-I started out doing a lot of my weekly creative-coding experiments in [`p5`](https://p5js.org/), which has absolutely wonderful documentation and lots of features.
-However, I got frustrated pretty quickly with the extremely slow performance I was experiencing in development, so I redid [last week's](https://rfong.github.io/creative-coding/skymap/dist/p5.html) `p5` experiment as a GLSL fragment shader [here](https://rfong.github.io/creative-coding/skymap).
+This is a way to make GPU-accelerated graphics that look extremely dope, can be encoded very compactly, and are interpretable by (most) browsers.

 - A *[fragment shader](https://www.khronos.org/opengl/wiki/Fragment_Shader)* is the part of a GL pipeline that colors the per-vertex output.
 (Earlier stages in the pipeline include [vertex shaders](https://www.khronos.org/opengl/wiki/Vertex_Shader), which map vertex positions, and [geometry shaders](https://www.khronos.org/opengl/wiki/Geometry_Shader), which output primitives.)
-- *[GLSL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language)*, or OpenGL Shading Language, is the principal language for OpenGL.
+- *[GLSL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language)*, or OpenGL Shading Language, is the principal language for OpenGL, which is probably the most widely-used cross-language cross-platform graphics rendering API around.
 - *[WebGL](https://en.wikipedia.org/wiki/WebGL)* is a Javascript API for GPU-accelerated graphics & physics processing in the browser, and understands GLSL.
 Most major browsers have supported WebGL for several years.

 For examples of the complex renders that can be instructed on obscenely small amounts of GLSL code, check out [ShaderToy](https://www.shadertoy.com), especially [this beautiful 200-line animated seascape](https://www.shadertoy.com/view/Ms2SD1).